jonathanglasmeyer/bachelor/thesis/src/Main.md

 <!-- Task: the Introduction basically talks about the whole project at a
 high level from top to bottom. --!>

+\newpage

-# Introduction {-} Scannability is crucial for academic research: you
+# Introduction {-}
-have to be able to quickly evaluate the usefulness of a given resource by skimming the content and looking for the parts that are specifically relevant to the task at hand.
+Scannability is crucial for academic research: you have to be able to quickly evaluate the usefulness of a given resource by skimming the content and looking for the parts that are specifically relevant to the task at hand.

 The medium in which those resources are available is very centered on textual representation.
-Spoken content, hereinafter called **speech media** (audio- or audiovisual media that mainly consists of spoken language) **doesn't make it possible to scan its contents.** You are "stabbing in the dark" when looking for something specific in a medium like this and have to consume it like a linear narrative.
+Spoken content, hereinafter called *speech media* (audio- or audiovisual media that mainly consists of spoken language) doesn't make it possible to scan its contents.
+You are "stabbing in the dark" when looking for something specific in a medium like this and have to consume it like a linear narrative.